 All this said, iboga can be wonderful medicine, in the right hands and the right place.

-INFORMATION • RESOURCES • ORGANIZATIONS
+INFORMATION • RESEARCH • ORGANIZATIONS

 Memoir: Heart Medicine: A True Love Story - One Couple's Quest for the Sacred Iboga Medicine & the Cure for Addiction

 *Please be in touch to request learn about my current listings for iboga providers.

 *The provider listings here are not intended be comprehensive; they are limited to those known personally by the author.

 JOIN THE EMAIL LIST FOR UPCOMING RETREAT ANNOUNCEMENTS.

 iboga inspired art by Chor Boogie

 Being True to You Coaching provides preparation and integration aftercare to support you through addiction recovery and/or psycho-spiritual transformation through entheogenic journeys.
 Being True To You coaches are specifically trained and experienced with guiding the work around ibogaine and offering a new approach to addiction recovery and the transformation of suffering.

 The Aware Project aims to balance the public conversation about psychedelics, spread accurate information, and give a new face to psychedelia through holding public educational events and fostering community.
 This organization is especially helpful for pre-ceremony information and post-ceremony integration.